The Anti-Earworm Agenda

 “I recently attended Roadburn Festival in the Netherlands for the first time.
 Every year, they have an interesting curation of bands and artistes and it has been a lifelong dream to experience it.
 It allowed me to discover bands that are pushing the boundaries of heavy music and I got to watch some of my favourite bands like Sleep, Thou and Mono in action.
 It was truly life-changing.”

 “I’d say any genre is obscure in any part of the world till a point where the local audience or listeners turn into musicians themselves and form bands that play niche and underground music.
-This is starting to happen in India which has opened doors for international bands performing here, besides creating an audience for this kind of music.
+This is starting to happen in India which has opened doors for international bands to perform here, besides creating an audience for this kind of music.
 Shepherd, Bevar Sea, Djinn and Miskatonic, Primitiv and The Grim Mage are some of the homegrown bands that play this style of slow heavy music.
 A word of caution for those who are interested in exploring this genre further: you might think it’s slow when you listen to it for the first time, but power through and it will grow on you.”

 us on Facebook to stay updated with the latest trends